adsrmk/vitepress-latest/docs/en/guide/invoices.md

 <br>

 ## Pay invoices
-You can pay outstanding debts through various [payment methods](#) provided.
-To pay a invoice; simply select one and scroll down to the payment area.
+Outstanding invoices can be settled using any of our supported [payment methods](#).
+To process a payment, simply select the relevant invoice and navigate to the payment section at the bottom of the page.

 <img width="439" height="380" alt="image" src="https://github.com/user-attachments/assets/a19885eb-08a3-48d7-9dd8-284432c306b6" />